yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/on-ubuntu/gateway.md

 Tyk has it's own APT repositories hosted by the kind folks at [packagecloud.io][1], which makes it easy, safe and secure to install a trusted distribution of the Tyk Gateway stack.

-This tutorial will run on an Amazon AWS **Ubuntu Server 14.04 LTS** instance.
-We will install the Tyk Gateway with all dependencies stored locally.
+This tutorial has been tested on **Ubuntu Server 14.04 LTS**.
+Tyk Gateway should install well with little to no modification on Ubuntu 16.04 and 18.04.

-We're installing on a `t2.micro` because this is a tutorial, you'll need more RAM and more cores for better performance.
+Please note however, that should you wish to write your own plugins in Python, we currently have a Python version dependency of 3.4.
+Python-3.4 ships with Ubuntu 14.04, however you may need to explicitly install it on newer Ubuntu Operating System releases.

 ### Prerequisites